jbfasquel/skgtimage/README.rst

 Testing
 *******

-Simply unzip the archive and run the provided example (from the root directory of the unzipped archive) : python example.py
+Simply unzip the archive and run provided examples (from the root directory of the unzipped archive) :

+python example1.py

+python example2.py

-Note: depending on your system, you may run: python3 example.py
+Note: depending on your system, you may run: python3 example1.py , python3 example2.py

 Using
 *****